xericguzman/markdown-portfolio/README.md

 * Have _at least_ one full page of content.
 * Use markdown wherever possible.
-* Get some practice with managing your git repository.
+* Get some practice with your text editing.